SteeltoeOSS/Documentation/api/v4/configuration/config-server-provider.md

 In addition to the Quick Start provided later, you can refer to several other Steeltoe sample applications when you need to understand how to use this provider:

 * [ConfigurationProviders](https://github.com/SteeltoeOSS/Samples/tree/latest/Configuration/src/ConfigurationProviders): ASP.NET Core sample application showing how to use the open source Config Server.
-* [MusicStore](https://github.com/SteeltoeOSS/Samples/tree/latest/MusicStore): A sample application showing how to use all of the Steeltoe components together in an ASP.NET Core application.
-This is a microservices-based application built from the ASP.NET Core MusicStore reference app provided by Microsoft.
-* [FreddysBBQ](https://github.com/SteeltoeOSS/Samples/tree/latest/FreddysBBQ): A polyglot microservices-based sample application showing interoperability between Java and .NET on Cloud Foundry.
-It is secured with OAuth2 Security Services and uses Spring Cloud Services.

 ## Usage